lfmunoz/documents/books/SetTheory/Collections.md

 * [Introduction](Introduction.html)

+Note: a, b, c denote collections

 ## Foundations

-Aggregate - a single entity which is in some manner composed of, or formed from, some other entities.
+An **aggregate** is a single entity which is in some manner composed of, or formed from, some other entities.
 Aggregate is an umbrella term for all notions: set, class, extension, collection.

 Understanding a **fusion** can help with collections, both are formed by bundling objects together.

-A fusion is nothing more than the sum of its parts, where a collection is something more, what  is difficult to say.
+A fusion is nothing more than the sum of its parts, where a collection is something more, what more is difficult to say.
 A collection does not merely lump several objects together into one, it keeps the things distinct and is a further entity over and above them.

-Collections can always be characterized determinately by their membership.
+Collections can always be characterized determinately by their **membership**.
 The relation of membership is primitive.
 It has a non-logical primitive the binary relation symbol "$\in"$.
 The formula "$x \in y$" is read "x belongs to y"

 We start with a theory T about objects and the objects in the domain of interpretation of T are called **individuals**.
 To not confuse claims about T as applying to collections we defined the predicate U(x) to mean that x is an individual and relativize all the axioms of T to U.

+An urelement or individual is an object that is not a set, but that may be an element of a set.

 <div class="definition" markdown="block">